gferiancek/big-o-exercise/README.md

 ## What's the time complexity of the .includes array method?
 O(n) - `includes()` also needs to loop through each item in the array.

-## What's the time complexity of the forEAch array method?
+## What's the time complexity of the forEach array method?
 O(n) - As the name implies, `forEach()` will loop through each item in the array!
 (Though, what you put inside of your `forEach()` block could potentially increase the time complexity.)

 ## What's the time complexity of the .sort array method?
-O(n log n) - I'm not 100% certain on this one, as it can vary depending on the sort criteria.
+O(n log n) - I'm not 100% certain on this one, as it might vary depending on the sort criteria.
 Colt did say that at best, sorting is O(n log n) though, so I'd think the main sort function would at least target that.

 ## What's the time complexity of the .unshift array method?
 O(n) - You need to increase the indicies of each exisiting element, so you work on each item in array.